TheHaymaker/DataLoom/README.md

 ### Create Protobuf Sample

-This workflow allows you to create sample protobuf files from predefined templates including arrays, functions, objects, schemas, enums, maps, oneofs, nested messages, and various Google protobuf types.
+This workflow allows you to create sample protobuf files from predefined templates.
+These templates cover common use cases that prioritize the shape, structure and hierarhcy of the data.

 https://github.com/user-attachments/assets/34531a3e-ba84-49e7-959a-2897a53e6862

-### Convert TypeScript to Protobuf

-TBD

-This workflow converts TypeScript functions into protobuf service definitions, automatically mapping TypeScript types to their protobuf equivalents.

 ## Prerequisites